 Name of the Director Col. Gurdeep Singh (Retd.)
-Date of Birth/Age 13 th April 1956 / 67 years Date of First Appointment Not applicable Relationship with Directors and Key Managerial Personnel None Terms and Conditions of Appointment and Reappointment Proposed to be appointed as an Independent Director for a period of 05 (Five) consecutive year Remuneration sought to be paid Remuneration shall comprise of sitting fees paid for attending the Board and Committee meetings Remuneration paid during the 2022-23 Nil No. of Board Meetings during the 2022-23 Not applicable List of other Companies in which Directorship is held Nil Chairperson/ Member of Committee(s) of the Board of Directors of the Company Chairperson/ Member of the Committee(s) of the Board of Directors of other Companies in which he is a Member/ Chairperson Skills and Capabilities Team Building, Training &amp; Leadership PR/Media Management Contract Negotiations Supply Chain &amp; Warehouse Management Budget/Financial Management Business Development &amp; Strategy Qualification Bachelor of Arts from Osmania University Number of Equity shares held in the Company as 31st March 2023 Nil Brief Profile More than 10 years of experience (post-release from the Indian Army) as the State Head (Head Operations) in PVT COY dealing with the defence, home ministries, PSUs, and Ordnance factories.
+Date of Birth/Age 13 th April 1956 / 67 years Date of First Appointment Not applicable Relationship with Directors and Key Managerial None Personnel Proposed to be appointed as an Independent Director for a period of 05 (Five) consecutive Reappointment year Remuneration sought to be paid Remuneration shall comprise of sitting fees paid for attending the Board and Committee meetings Remuneration paid during the 2022-23 Nil No. of Board Meetings during the 2022-23 Not applicable List of other Companies in which Directorship is held Nil Chairperson/ Member of Committee(s) of the Board of Directors of the Company Chairperson/ Member of the Committee(s) of the Board of Directors of other Companies in which he is a Member/ Chairperson Skills and Capabilities Qualification Team Building, Training & Leadership PR/Media Management Contract Negotiations Supply Chain & Warehouse Management Budget/Financial Management Business Development &Strategy Number of Equity shares held in the Company as Bachelor of Arts from Osmania University Nil 31st March 2023 Brief Profile More than 10 years of experience (post-release from the Indian Army) as the State Head (Head Operations) in PVT COY dealing with the defence, home ministries, PSUs, and Ordnance factories.
 Worked for a short while (1992-1994) with the Bureau of Civil Aviation Security, Ministry of Civil Aviation, at Mumbai.
-28 years of rich experience in the largest Logistic echelon of the Indian Army Ordnance Corps, &amp; have practical experience in Logistics Support, Supply Chain Management, Bomb Disposal, Arms and Ammunition Management and planning, Procurement &amp; Materials Management, Inventory &amp; Warehouse Management and so on.
-Public Relations, Budgeting, Operations &amp; Security functions have been my forte all through.
+28 years of rich experience in the largest Logistic echelon of the Indian Army Ordnance Corps, & have practical experience in Logistics Support, Supply Chain Management, Bomb Disposal, Arms and Ammunition Management and planning, Procurement & Materials Management, Inventory & Warehouse Management and so on.
+Public Relations, Budgeting, Operations & Security functions have been my forte all through.
 Opted for pre-mature release as a Director from Integrated head Quarters MIN of DEFENCE.